-Description - Grid-Loc Vented series tiles are engineered to withstand the harshest garage environments available and allow proper drainage between tiles in wet environments.
-These tiles are capable of handling extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, and many other household chemicals.
-These tiles are also stain resistant, odorless, slip resistant, and UV stable.
+Description – Grid-Loc Vented series tiles are engineered to withstand the harshest garage environments available and allow proper drainage between tiles in wet environments.
+These tiles can handle extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, and many other household chemicals.
+These tiles are stain-resistant, odorless, slip-resistant, and UV stable.
 Installation is as easy as snapping together adjacent garage tiles to form a beautiful and customizable garage flooring surface.
 These tiles also lock together well with our diamond or coin Grid-Loc tiles to form custom designs if desired.
-These garage floor tiles also come with an industry leading 15 year warranty.
+These garage floor tiles also come with an industry-leading 15-year warranty.

 Note: These tiles can be damaged under the weight of a car jack.
 We recommend using your car jack directly on concrete.

 Material – Constructed of high-quality impact-resistant polypropylene (extremely durable hard thermoplastic polymer).
 This ensures colorfastness, durability, and chemical resistance.